Apple’s released its iOS 13.6 update and the milestone upgrade brings a fairly lengthy list of changes to the iPhone.

 iOS 13.6 was originally known as iOS 13.5.5, but that changed after the release of the second beta.
 And now, instead of a maintenance update, we get a much larger update with a variety of changes.
+It’s much larger than the previous version of iOS 13, iOS 13.5.1.

 Like all milestone upgrades, iOS 13.6 brings a mix of new features, bug fixes, and under-the-hood improvements to the iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and the iPhone SE 2.